By Kay Whatley

-Ever taken back a library book a bit later than you’d planned?
+Are you a criminal because of your library usage?
+Ever taken back a library book a bit late?
 Watch out!
 You can be arrested.
 Being late on returning items, even when there are late-fee rules in place, can make you a law breaker.
 DVD rental stores, too, though mostly defunct now, can have their patrons arrested over movies not returned.
 Here are a few examples of “criminals” arrested for late fees:

 - In 2016, a Johnston County, North Carolina a warrant was issued for a woman over a library late-fee of $10 after her check bounced, and she was arrested despite being a retired corrections officer — See this New York Daily News article.